 In order to carry out the mentioned assignment, EPM ITUANGO S.A.
 E.S.P.
-(In liquidation), by means of private document of February 7, 2013, sold to EMPRESAS PÚBLICAS DE MEDELLÍN E.S.P. all assets with which EPM ITUANGO S.A.
-E.S.P. was the owner and therefore subject to the obligations and duties inherent to the condition as owner of each of the assets.
+(In liquidation), by means of private document of February 7, 2013, sold to EMPRESAS

+PÚBLICAS DE MEDELLÍN E.S.P. all assets with which EPM ITUANGO S.A.
+E.S.P. was carrying out the BOOMT contract.
+It was indicated that as of that date EMPRESAS PÚBLICAS DE MEDELLÍN E.S.P. was the owner and therefore subject to the obligations and duties inherent to the condition as owner of each of the assets.
 The liquidation of EPM Ituango S.A.
 E.S.P. was registered at the Chamber of Commerce of Medellin on January 13, 2014, said company being fully extinguished.